L-Blondy/up-fetch/README.md

 Throws a `ResponseError` when `response.ok` is `false`

+A parsed error body is available with `error.data`.
-The `ResponseError` contains the parsed response data, the response and the options used make the api call.
+The raw Response can be accessed with `error.response` The options used make the api call are available with `error.options`

 ```ts
 import { isResponseError } from 'up-fetch'